-So how do you make sure that you provide an enjoyable position, one that addresses the needs of an employee at all levels, whilst also working with your company goals?
+So how do you make sure that you provide a role that both addresses the needs of your employee and aligns with company goals?

 In this article, we will discuss the following:

 - Implementing your HR best practices

 - HR best practice maintenance for the long-term

 The benefits of HR best practices